-A Frazee woman was sentenced on a felony charge in Becker County District Court Wednesday.
-District Judge John Pearson stayed imposition of sentence against Brandi Wilson, 26, of 607 7th Street Southeast.
-She was charged with third-degree burglary.
-Wilson must serve 99 days in jail with credit for time served, was fined $1,087, make restitution of $315 and be on supervised probation for up to five years.
-Wilson was accused of stealing items from a Becker County resident in May 2005 and selling them to a Frazee pawn shop.
+A Detroit Lakes man was sentenced in Becker County District Court on a felony charge Wednesday.
+District Judge John Pearson stayed execution of a 12-month prison sentence against Larry Johnson, 43, of 1220 8th Street Southeast, for check forgery.
+Johnson must serve six months in jail with credit for time served, was fined $647, must make restitution of $1,492.90, and will be on supervised probation for up to five years.
+Johnson was charged with issuing a number of forged checks on another man's bank account in June 2005, exceeding $250.

 A Fargo, N.D., man was sentenced in Becker County District Court on a felony charge Thursday.
 District Judge Waldemar Senyk stayed execution of an 18-month prison sentence against Jonathan Stodola, 20, of 4227 9th Avenue Southwest, for violation of a protection order.
 Stodola must serve 90 days in jail with credit for time served, was fined $1,217 and be on supervised probation for up to five years.
 Stodola was arrested outside a Lake Park residence on Nov.
 3, 2005, by a Becker County deputy.

 The Minnesota Department of Natural Resources is imposing burning restrictions in 18 counties beginning Friday, April 14.
 The counties include Becker, Hubbard, Mahnomen, Otter Tail and Wadena.
 Beginning that day, burning permits will not be issued until green-up.
 The decision was announced April 5.
 A number of grass fires were reported to the Becker County Sheriff's Department Thursday.
 The DNR had previously restricted the issuance of burning permits in 18 central Minnesota counties.